khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - Run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
 - Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single-payer account.
 - However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.
+- Could share with instance in same account

 #### EC2_On_Demand